Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Conclusion

 \section{Conclusion}

-In this work, we outline an experimental paradigm for emergent morphology, motivated by the principle of double articulation and a rich analogy between the Attr-Val game and inflectional morphology. \remove{This environment has implicitly existed in a number of prior works, but ours is the first comprehensive treatment that specifically argues for its unique relationship to inflectional morphology.} We review existing metrics for EmCom, proposing a new metric for concatenativity based on BPE, and a new metric for fusionality based on variations in TopSims under fusion of attributes.

-In our empirical analyses, we calibrate our metrics towards a wide array of idealized compositional schemes that are possible under this paradigm, as well as schemes based on natural language inflection.
+In this work, we outline an experimental paradigm for emergent morphology, motivated by the principle of double articulation and a rich analogy between the Attr-Val game and inflectional morphology. \remove{This environment has implicitly existed in a number of prior works, but ours is the first comprehensive treatment that specifically argues for its unique relationship to inflectional morphology.} We review existing metrics for EmCom, proposing new ones for concatenativity \revision{and degree of fusion.} \remove{In our empirical analyses, }We calibrate our metrics towards a wide array of idealized compositional schemes that are possible under this paradigm, as well as schemes based on natural language inflection.
 We then demonstrate through EmCom experiments the power of this reimagined setting to produce linguistically interesting analyses grounded in comparison to natural language.
-In particular, we show that the double articulation aspect of our paradigm reveals simulated articulatory constraints as a promising pressure toward concatenativity, which prior work has often implicitly assumed in evaluations of compositionality and attempted to elicit through other pressures, and future work may use to test more specific morphophonological hypotheses.
-Further, our emergent languages rederive the bias towards fusion of grammatical features in natural language.
-We hope that future work will adopt the small-vocabulary and inflectional Attr-Val settings for focused, linguistically motivated studies of morphology, and will benefit from being able to directly compare to natural language.
+In particular, \remove{we show that }the double articulation aspect of our paradigm reveals simulated articulatory constraints as a promising pressure toward concatenativity, which prior work has often implicitly assumed in evaluations of compositionality and attempted to elicit through other pressures, and future work may use to test more specific morphophonological hypotheses.
+Further, our emergent languages rederive the bias towards fusion of grammatical features in natural language. \revision{Future work should adopt} \remove{the }small-vocabulary and inflectional Attr-Val settings for focused, linguistically motivated studies of morphology \revision{allowing direct comparison} to natural language.